 Is business insurance compulsory for HVAC technicians in Australia?

-Business insurance is not legally compulsory for HVAC technicians in Australia.
-However, most commercial contracts require current public liability insurance before you can work on their premises.
-Many heat pump manufacturers also require authorised installers to carry insurance.
-In practice, operating without cover is risky.
+There is no single law mandating business insurance for HVAC technicians, but most commercial contracts, builders and property managers require current public liability insurance before you can start work.
+Many major air conditioning manufacturers (Daikin, Mitsubishi Electric, Fujitsu) also require their authorised installers to hold insurance.
+In practice, operating without cover is impractical.

-For a sole trader heat pump installer, basic public liability and tools cover typically costs $800 - $2,200 per year.
-A comprehensive package for a larger HVAC team servicing commercial clients may cost $4,000 - $10,000+ per year.
-Premiums vary based on revenue, staff numbers, type of work (residential vs commercial refrigeration), and claims history.
+A sole-trader residential installer can expect to pay $1,000 - $2,800 per year for basic public liability and tools cover.
+A comprehensive package for a larger HVAC team servicing commercial clients may cost $5,000 - $12,000+ annually.
+Premiums depend on revenue, staff numbers, work types (residential vs commercial refrigeration) and claims history.

-Do I need separate insurance for refrigerant handling?
+Do I need separate cover for refrigerant handling?

-Standard HVAC business insurance typically covers refrigerant-related work as part of your trade activities.
-However, if you handle large quantities of controlled refrigerants or work on industrial refrigeration systems, check that your policy specifically covers environmental liability from refrigerant releases.
-The EPA regulates refrigerant gas handling in Australia.
+Standard HVAC business insurance typically covers refrigerant-related work as part of your declared trade activities.
+However, if you handle large quantities of controlled refrigerants or work on industrial systems, confirm your policy includes environmental liability for accidental refrigerant releases.
+The ARC regulates refrigerant handling across Australia.

 What if a system I installed fails and causes stock loss?

-Public liability insurance typically covers consequential losses caused by your faulty work, including stock loss from refrigeration failure.
-However, the cost of redoing your own work (the defective installation itself) is usually excluded.
+Public liability insurance generally covers consequential losses caused by your faulty installation, including spoiled stock from refrigeration failure.
+However, the cost of rectifying your own defective work (the faulty installation itself) is usually excluded.
 If the failure resulted from a design or specification error, professional indemnity may also apply.

 Does my insurance cover rooftop unit work?

-Most policies cover work at standard heights, but if you regularly service rooftop HVAC units, ensure your policy covers working at heights.
-Some insurers may require evidence of height-safety training and equipment.
+Most policies cover work at standard commercial heights, but if you regularly service rooftop HVAC equipment, ensure your policy expressly covers working at heights.
+Some insurers require evidence of height-safety training and fall-arrest equipment.
 Disclose the nature of your rooftop work when arranging cover.

-No. Workers compensation covers work-related injury costs for your employees.
-However, workers compensation does not cover property damage, stock loss, refrigerant-related environmental incidents, tool theft, business interruption, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+Yes.
+Workers compensation covers employee work-related injuries.
+It does not cover property damage to client premises, stock loss from refrigeration failure, refrigerant-related environmental incidents, tool theft, business interruption or legal defence costs.
+Business insurance addresses the substantial risks that workers compensation does not.

 Am I covered for warranty and callback work?

-Business insurance does not typically cover the cost of warranty repairs or redoing your own defective work.
-However, if a system failure causes consequential damage to client property or stock, your public liability insurance would cover those third-party losses.
-The distinction between rectification costs and consequential damage is important - discuss this with your insurer.
+Business insurance does not typically cover the cost of warranty repairs or rectifying your own defective work.
+However, if a system failure causes consequential damage to client property or stock, your public liability insurance covers those third-party losses.
+The distinction between rectification costs and consequential damage is important - confirm this with your insurer.

 Ready to Compare Business Insurance for HVAC & Refrigeration Technicians?

-Compare business insurance from Australia's top providers.
-Find the right cover for your HVAC business - it's 100% free.
+Compare business insurance from Australia's leading providers.
+Find cover that fits your HVAC business - 100% free to compare.

 Compare Estimates